chris2fr/focusplex/README.md

 TO DO WHY DO HOW.

-Both WHY and HOW are TODO items.
-A TODO is composed of a verb without in the infinitive form without the 'to' and a verb usually with a direct complement.
-I just learned that this is called a "**non-finite verb phrase**."
+Both WHY and HOW are **non-finite verb phrases** composed of an infinitive form without the 'to' and a direct complement.

 The simplicity is beautiful.
 There is no tree view actually, just a table view.
 Everything is on one page.

+## Contributors Wanted

+One ambition in this endevour is to have fun developping it and use the experience to demonstrate resellable talents in software development.
+All are encouraged to have a look at the [issues](https://github.com/chris2fr/why/issues) and contribute.

 ## Installation